juanjofg/reflections/lesson-2-reflection-prompts.md

 What is the result of merging two branches together?
 Why do we represent it in the diagram the way we do?

+    We get a combination of the content of the two branches, with changes from both of them.
+    They are represented as different timelines with different parents until they get merged.

 What are the pros and cons of Git's automatic merging vs. always doing merges manually?

+    Git tries to guess what happenend.
+Usually, let authors manually merge allow them to know or ask others what happen with the files conflicting if any.